scroll down for more images

 Jennifer’s pieces are carefully constructed in-studio, a process of planned elements and intuitive expression.
 Somehow, they give the magical impression of having grown directly from the forest’s floor.
 They celebrate the cycles of nature (the seasons, life and death) lending them a pagan or shamanistic quality.

+Her 2011 outdoor installation entitled Scrag-ends/Scarecrows (at Fieldwork Art/Land Exploration near Maberly, Ontario) was one such project.
 In a field of grasses and wildflowers, she assembled a series of life-sized twig figures following each other in a gentle arching line.
-Appearing to have evolved out of the field and surrounding woods, each creature had their own characteristic adornments such as a walking stick, head and chest piece.
-The group exuded a feeling of being on a long, arduous trek towards eternity, making them quite intriguing to human visitors of all ages.
+Each had their own characteristic adornments such as walking sticks and chest pieces, suggesting a tribal culture with its own history and way of life.
+Collectively, they gave the very real impression of being on a ritual trek into eternity.

 Recent years have seen many of Jennifer’s constructions take on the shape of dwellings or shelters.
 The treehouses in this series have ladders and windows into which one may catch a glimpse of little beings going about their daily business.